galaxyproject/galaxy-helm/README.md

 helm install my-galaxy .
 ```

-In about a minute, Galaxy will be available at the root URL of your kubernetes
+In about a minute, Galaxy will be available at the root URL of your Kubernetes
 cluster.

-## Uninstalling the Chart
+## Uninstalling the chart

 To uninstall/delete the `galaxy` deployment, run: